-- Top with the fourth circle.
+- Top with the next circle.

-- Grab pairs of strips that are next to each other, twist them in opposite directions, and pinch at the end.
+- Grab pairs of strips that are next to each other, twist them in opposite directions, and pinch together at the end.

-- Repeat until everything is twisted.
+- Repeat until all strips are twisted.

-- Remove the cutter guide.
+- Remove the cookie cutter or small bowl that you used as a guide.

 - Transfer the silicone mat or parchment paper to a cookie sheet and cover loosely with plastic wrap.